Key Takeaway

 What is GPA?

-GPA, or Grade Point Average, is a standardized metric that United States high schools and universities use to consolidate your grades across all subjects into a single metric to assess how well you are doing in school.
-It’s a numerical representation of your overall grades, typically ranging from 1.0 to 4.0 (though some schools may use a 5.0 scale for weighted GPAs).
+GPA, or Grade Point Average, is a representation of your overall grades.
+A standardized metric in the United States, high schools and universities use it to consolidate your grades across all subjects into a single number.
+In turn, they use this number to assess how well you are doing in school.

-- It can qualify you to get into certain programs and activities, such as the National Honor Society or AP classes.
+- A high GPA can qualify you for certain programs and activities, such as the National Honor Society or Advanced Placement (AP) classes.

 - It can be a progress tracker to see if you’re improving, maintaining, or need to adjust your study habits.